Data configuration file (config.json) reference

 groupStatVarsByProperty

-Optional: Causes the Statistical Variable Explorer to create a top-level category called “Custom Variables”, and groups together variables with the same population types and measured properties.
+Optional: When set to true, causes the Statistical Variable Explorer to display a top-level category called “Custom Variables”, and groups together variables with the same population types and measured properties.
 For example:

 Sources